 I simply had to give it all.

 You can leave your bike wherever you please, Unlocked, since Kep no steal as the manager of my guest house informed me when I asked for a lock.
-I don’t know if this is a ground rule everybody should rely on in any situation, but for me and the guest house’s bike it worked fine.
+I don’t know if this is a ground rule everybody should rely on in any situation, but for me and the guest house’s bike, it worked fine.

 Kep’s most popular tourist magnet is the crab market on the western shore.
-Although especially the snack stands seem to cater almost exclusively to tourists, it’s a great place for a quick lunch before keeping on exploring.
+Although the snack stands seem to cater almost exclusively to tourists, it’s a great place for a quick lunch before keeping on exploring.

-Going east along the seaside road, there are the Provincial Hall, the Independence Monument, and some some beautiful Buddhist structures like Wat Samot Raingsey.
+Going east along the seaside road, there are the Provincial Hall, the Independence Monument, and some beautiful Buddhist structures like Wat Samot Raingsey.